Fritz Heckert: Early life

-Fritz Heckert was born in Chemnitz on March 28, 1884, the son of a working-class family; his father was a knife maker and his mother a glove weaver.
+Fritz Heckert was born in Chemnitz on 28 March 1884, the son of a working-class family; his father was a knife maker and his mother a glove weaver.
 Both belonged to the Social Democratic Party of Germany (SPD).
 After school, Heckert learned the bricklaying trade and attended trade school.

 In 1902, Heckert joined the German Construction Workers' Union and the SPD, where he belonged to the left wing.
 In 1911, while in Switzerland as a wandering journeyman, he met his future wife Wilma Stammberg (1885–1967), a Latvian and a member of the Russian Social Democratic Labour Party.
 During this time he studied Vladimir Lenin and became involved in Bolshevik circles.

 Political career

 Returning to Chemnitz in early 1912, Heckert became a full-time union secretary.
 During World War I, he was one of the co-founders of the Spartacus League and the Independent Social Democratic Party of Germany (USPD).
 After the death of Karl Wilhelm Stolle, Heckert ran in the Reichstag by-election on 13 May 1918 in the Kingdom of Saxony 18 constituency, but was easily defeated by Social Democrat Richard Meier.
-Their opposing candiacies were a breach of the Burgfrieden truce.
+Their opposing candicacies were a breach of the Burgfrieden truce.
 (Note: This conflict was based on the fact that Stolle had won his mandate for the SPD (from which the SPD's claim was derived) but had joined the USPD in 1917.)

+"Fritz Heckert; led the communist group of delegates—together with Eugen Leviné—at the First Congress of Councils."

 In November 1918, he became chairman of the Chemnitz Workers' and Soldiers' Council.
-Heckert was one of the delegates to the founding party conference of the KPD on December 30, 1918.
+Heckert was one of the delegates to the founding party conference of the KPD on 30 December 1918.
 The name "Communist Party of Germany" was his suggestion.

 Under the leadership of Heinrich Brandler and Heckert, the Chemnitz KPD organisation was one of the strongest in Germany.
 At the side of his friend Brandler, Heckert rose to the Central Committee of the KPD (ZK) after the unification party congress with the USPD in December 1920.
 Except for a brief interruption in 1924, he remained a member of the Central Committee until his death in 1936.
 Heckert was temporarily the KPD's representative at the Red International of Labor Unions in Moscow, then from 1922 onward he was the deputy of Jacob Walcher, the head of the trade union department at the KPD headquarters in Berlin.